Sabaeans in the Horn of Africa: Material culture

-A necropolis uncovered in Yeha which dates to around the 6th/7th century BCE shows evidence of both Sabaean and indigenous grave goods.
-They include bronze seals, some of which detail the Sabaean ibex (linked to Almaqah), however these objects have no parallel in Sabaean society.
-Similar graves marked by stelae are found at Beta Giyorgis, Aksum.
-The tombs are rock-cut, a practice which likely predated the founding of Dʿmt.
+A necropolis uncovered in Yeha, dating to around the 6th/7th century BCE, provides evidence of both Sabaean and indigenous grave goods.
+They include bronze seals, some of which depict the Sabaean ibex (associated with Almaqah), but these objects have no parallel in Sabaean society.
+Similar graves, marked by stelae, are found at Bet Giyorgis in Aksum.
+The tombs are rock-cut, a practice which likely predated the founding of dʿmt.

-Surveys at Yeha and Hawelti reveal the pottery and terracotta figurines of undoubtable local origin, however some figurines of women show Sabaean influence.
+Surveys at Yeha and Hawulti-Melazo reveal pottery and terracotta figurines of undoubted local origin; however, some figurines of women show Sabaean influence.
 Various peasant settlements dating from the first millennium BCE, such as those of the Ancient Ona culture located west and south of Asmara (eg. Sembel) or Kidane Mehret located northeast of Aksum, show no sign of South Arabian influence.

 Linguistics

 The origins of Semitic languages continue to be debated, however Akkadian receives the most support.
 Others consider Semitic languages to have originated in Africa, and to have been spoken in Egypt as early as 3000 BCE.

-In 2009 Andrew Kitchen, Christopher Ehret, Shiferaw Assefa, and Connie Mulligan authored a paper which discussed the origins for Ethiosemitic languages.
-They analysed vocabularies using Bayesian computational phylogenetic techniques to model language evolution and test hypotheses of Semitic history, concluding a non-African origin introduced to the Horn of Africa between 1800 BCE and 1 AD, with a mean of 850 BCE, indicating that it can be associated with development of indigenous complex societies, coinciding with a period of South Arabian influence.
-However this is disputed, and David Phillipson wrote in 2012 that there is linguistic evidence Semitic languages were spoken in the northern Horn much earlier, and that a date between 1000-750 BCE can no longer be accepted.
+In 2009, Andrew Kitchen, Christopher Ehret, Shiferaw Assefa, and Connie Mulligan authored a paper which discussed the origins of the Ethio-Semitic languages.
+They analysed vocabularies using Bayesian computational phylogenetics to model language evolution and test hypotheses of Semitic history, concluding a non-African origin introduced to the Horn of Africa between 1800 BCE and the Common Era, with a mean of 850 BCE, indicating that it can be associated with development of indigenous complex societies, coinciding with a period of South Arabian influence.

+However, this conclusion is disputed, and David Phillipson wrote in 2012 that there is linguistic evidence that Semitic languages were spoken in the northern Horn much earlier, and that a date between 1000-750 BCE can no longer be accepted.

 Genetics

-In 2014 a paper authored by 8 scholars said that the mean-time for the introduction of west Eurasian ancestry into East Africa is thought to be around 1000 BCE, coinciding with Dʿmt and a period of South Arabian influence, and notes that the highest levels of west Eurasian ancestry are today found around the area Dʿmt was located in (Tigray Region and Amhara Region).
-In 2018 a paper by Carina Schlebusch and Mattias Jakobsson notes that the founding of Dʿmt, which they said was established by Sabaeans, is a good candidate for the initial admixture of Eurasian genes into East Africa.
+In 2014 a paper authored by 8 scholars said that the mean-time for the introduction of west Eurasian ancestry into East Africa is thought to be around 1000 BCE, coinciding with dʿmt and a period of South Arabian influence, and notes that the highest levels of west Eurasian ancestry are today found around the area dʿmt was located in (Tigray Region and Amhara Region).
+In 2018 a paper by Carina Schlebusch and Mattias Jakobsson notes that the founding of dʿmt, which they said was established by Sabaeans, is a good candidate for the initial admixture of Eurasian genes into East Africa.

-In 2016 a paper authored by 19 scholars focussing on haplogroup R0a found that their results were inconsistent with a large migration from Arabia into the Horn of Africa around the time of Dʿmt, however said there may have been some minor gene flow owing to growth in trade between the two regions at this time.
+In 2016 a paper authored by 19 scholars focussing on haplogroup R0a found that their results were inconsistent with a large migration from Arabia into the Horn of Africa around the time of dʿmt, however said there may have been some minor gene flow owing to growth in trade between the two regions at this time.